Renad-Elgabrouny/Design-Pattern/Strategy Design Pattern/README.md

 ## Problems with This Approach

-1.Inflexible Design: Adding or modifying behavior isn't easy.
+1. Inflexible Design: Adding or modifying behavior isn't easy.
 For example, if you want a rubber duck to squeak instead of quack, you need to override the quack method in the RubberDuck class.
-2. Maintenance Issue: If a new type of duck or new behavior is introduced, you need to modify existing code, risking errors and making maintenance harder.
+2. Code Duplication: Common behaviors (like quack and swim) are duplicated across different duck types.
-3.Code Duplication: Common behaviors (like quack and swim) are duplicated across different duck types.
+3. Maintenance Issue: If a new type of duck or new behavior is introduced, you need to modify existing code, risking errors and making maintenance harder.

-## Solution Using Design Patterns :
+## Solution Using Design Patterns
 we can use the Strategy Pattern.
 This pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 It lets the algorithm vary independently from the clients that use it.

-### Step 1: Define Behaviors :
+### Step 1: Define Behaviors

 ```cpp
 // Interface for QuackBehavior